poftwaresatent/stanford_wbc/README.md

         git clone git://stanford-wbc.git.sourceforge.net/gitroot/stanford-wbc/stanford-wbc.git

-* Minimal clone of Github: this repos contains the same code, but many sub-projects have been moved into an attic area from which they will re-emerge when they get cleaned up and made ready for general consumption.
+* Minimal clone on Github: this repos contains the same code, but many sub-projects have been moved into an attic area from which they will re-emerge when they get cleaned up and made ready for general consumption.
 So you will only be exposed to things that have reached